cmomo/LocNet/README.md

 source("denseLD_order.R")

 #### Code for analysis of sample data
 "SampleAnalysis/DenseLD_demo.html" shows an example of performing fine-mapping using DenseLD with a simulated sample data.

 All sample data can be downloaded together from "data/data.zip".

+"simu_geno.csv" is the simulated genotypes for simulation. "simu_ldmx.csv" is the LD matrix for simulated genotypes.

 ### Steps
 The analysis consists of three may steps.